 - I. It is the policy of Louisiana Healthcare Connections that orthogonathic surgery is medically necessary when all of the following are met: - A. When any of the following skeletal deformities (associated with masticatory malocclusion) are present: - 1.
 Anteroposterior discrepancy, one of the following: - a.
 Maxillary/mandibular incisor relationship: overjet of greater than 5 mm, or a zero to negative value (norm = 2 mm); - b.
-Maxillary/mandibular anteroposterior molar relationship discrepancy of 4 mm or greater (norm = 0 to 1 mm); - 2.
+Maxillary/mandibular anteroposterior molar relationship discrepancy of greater than 4 mm (norm = 0 to 1 mm); - 2.
 Vertical discrepancy, one of the following: - a.
 Presence of a vertical facial skeletal deformity which is two or more standard deviations from published norms for accepted skeletal landmarks; - b.
 Open bite with no vertical overlap of anterior teeth or unilateral or bilateral posterior open bite greater than 2 mm; - c.
-Deep overbite with impingement or irritation of buccal or lingual soft tissues of the opposing arch; - d.
+Deep overbite with impingement of palatal soft tissue; - d.
 Supraeruption of a dentoalveolar segment resulting from lack of occlusion when dentition in segment is intact; - 3.
 Transverse discrepancy, one of the following: - a.
 Presence of a transverse skeletal discrepancy which is two or more standard deviations from published norms; - b.
-Total bilateral maxillary palatal cusp to mandibular fossa discrepancy of 4 mm or greater, or a unilateral discrepancy of 3 mm or greater, given normal axial inclination of the posterior teeth; - 4.
+Total bilateral palatal cusp to mandibular fossa discrepancy of 4 mm or greater, or a unilateral discrepancy of 3 mm or greater, given normal axial inclination of the posterior teeth; - 4.
 Anteroposterior, transverse or lateral asymmetries greater than 3 mm, with concomitant occlusal asymmetry. - B. Presence of any of the following functional impairments: - 1.
 Persistent difficulties with mastication and swallowing after causes such as neurological or metabolic diseases have been excluded; - 2.
 Malnutrition, significant weight loss, or failure-to-thrive secondary to facial skeletal deformity; - 3.
 Speech dysfunction directly related to a jaw deformity as determined by a speech and language pathologist; - 4.
 Myofascial pain secondary to facial skeletal deformity that has persisted for at least six months, despite conservative treatment such as physical therapy and splints;